 The features below are currently supported with partial prerendering.
 The page will be partially pre-rendered and expressions using these will be instead be evaluated at serve-time.

-With page prerendering, we are phasing out page-level automatic CSS combining.
+With page prerendering, HubSpot no longer automatically combines CSS at the page-level.
 There’s several reasons for this:

 - HTTP/2 (all HubSpot sites served over SSL use HTTP/2) solves a lot of the problems with many CSS files, so combining CSS doesn’t provide as much benefit as it used to.